 ## Apartment description

 This 79?m², 2-bedroom apartment is available to rent in the central neighborhood of L'Esquerra de l'Eixample.
-The apartment's main feature is it's huge 2-level terrace.
+The apartment's standout feature is its huge 2-level terrace.
 You have access from the main bedroom and living room, which has high ceilings, a beautiful chandelier, and a large flat-screen TV.
 There is a fully equipped kitchen and 1 full bathroom.

 Located in L'Esquerra de l'Eixample, the apartment is very central and well-connected by public transportation.
 You have a train and metro station within a 10-minute walk of the apartment, in addition to being surrounded by plenty of bars, restaurants, and shops.